bitrix24/b24restdocs/api-reference/telephony/voximplant/sip/voximplant-sip-get.md

 {% include notitle [Scope telephony admin](../../_includes/scope-telephony-admin.md) %}

 The method `voximplant.sip.get` returns a list of all SIP lines created by the application.
-This is a listing method.
-The method is available to the holder of the [access permission](https://helpdesk.bitrix24.com/open/18216960/) `Manage numbers - modify - any`.
+It is a listing method.
+The method is available to the holder of the [access permissions](https://helpdesk.bitrix24.com/open/18216960/) `Manage numbers - modify - any`.

 #|
 || **Parameter** | **Description** ||